Summary: Keep your dog safe by knowing which foods, plants, and household items are toxic, spotting poisoning signs, and acting fast in an emergency.

 - Keep pets off lawns or gardens that have been treated with fertilizers, herbicides, or insecticides.

-- Wipe your dog’s feet as soon as possible if they have come in contact with treated lawns, or snow or ice treated with ice melt.
+- Wipe your dog’s paws immediately if they contact treated grass, or snow and ice treated with ice melt.

 -

-Store all chemicals in cabinets or other places that pets can’t reach.
+Store all chemicals in secure cabinets or other areas that pets cannot access.

-- Antifreeze/coolant: always wipe up antifreeze leaks or spills immediately.
-The sweet taste can attract animals, and even the animal-friendly varieties (usually made with propylene glycol, not ethylene glycol) can cause kidney failure.
+- Antifreeze/coolant: Clean up any leaks or spills immediately.
+Its sweet taste can attract pets, and even “pet-safe” versions (made with propylene glycol instead of ethylene glycol) can cause kidney failure.

 Pet owners may have the best intentions, but human medicine can be poisonous to dogs.
 Always consult with your veterinarian before giving your dog any vitamins, herbal supplements, or medications.